-Many companies operate proactively, and often times, parts are rushed as they are needed.
+Many companies operate proactively, and oftentimes, parts are rushed as they are needed.
 This rushing of materials can result in excessive costs that may go unnoticed.

 It would seem logical to assume that the cost of a $50 part is well, $50.
 But, the reality is different.
 The truth is, once you purchase the part, it costs more.
 Because now, you need to store it someplace at your warehouse.
-Its shelf cost, labour cost, utilities, etc. Typical carrying costs are somewhat between 12 to 20 percent of the purchase price.
+Its shelf cost, labor cost, utilities, etc. Typical carrying costs are somewhat between 12 to 20 percent of the purchase price.